Attic Mold Removal: Do You Need a Professional?

 - Fix any roof or window leaks right away

-- Once all mold has been remediated, spray a fungicide or other mold prevention product to help prevent mold from coming back
+- If any mold is present and has been remediated, spray a fungicide or other mold prevention product to help prevent mold from coming back.

-If you are ever in doubt about your DIY attic mold removal, or if you are unsure if you do have attic mold, call Rock Environmental at 585-340-6799, or click the button below!
-We are available 24/7/365.
+If you are ever in doubt about your DIY attic mold removal, or if you are unsure if you do have attic mold, call Rock Environmental.
+Our expert team can provide a basic mold inspection and work on removing mold from crawl spaces, roof sheathing, and your entire attic if necessary!
+We are available 24-7-365!